bookofproofs/bookofproofs.github.io/_sources/history/11th-century/khayyam.md

 8. Initiated the use of Gaussian elimination, a method of solving systems of linear equations.
 9. Created an exact decimal approximation of the square root of 2.

-Born 18 May1048, Nishapur, Persia (now Iran).
+Born 18 May 1048, Nishapur, Persia (now Iran).
 Died 4 December 1131, Nishapur, Persia (now Iran).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Khayyam/)